-Canadian Professor of Music, Composer, Writer & Pianist
+Canadian Professor of Music, Composer, Author & Pianist

 Published Books and Articles

-FORTHCOMING: Alexis Luko and James Wright (eds.), Monstrosity, Identity, and Music: Mediating Uncanny Creatures from Frankenstein to Post-Humanism (London & New York: Bloomsbury Academic Press, 2022).
+Alexis Luko and James Wright (eds.), Monstrosity, Identity, and Music: Mediating Uncanny Creatures from Frankenstein to Videogames (London & New York: Bloomsbury Academic Press, forthcoming 2022).

 McGill-Queen’s University Press Spring 2019 catalog listing: https://www.mqup.ca/they-shot–he-scored-products-9780773557154.php?page_id=46&.
 See articles posted at https://artsfile.ca/two-carleton-projects-take-the-measure-of-the-music-of-eldon-rathburn/ and https://newsroom.carleton.ca/story/nfb-composer-eldon-rathburn/.